Skip to main content Skip to secondary navigation

 Getting Started and Training Information

-In order to become a qualified user on the Horiba Raman System, you need to follow each of these steps in the order as listed here:
+In order to become a qualified user on the Horiba LabRAM Confocal Raman System, please follow each of the steps in the order as listed below:

-1. Complete the process to become a lab member of SNSF and follow the instructions to activate a Badger account.
+1. Complete the process to become a lab member of nano@stanford and follow the instructions to activate a NEMO account.
+You must complete the safety training listed under “Spilker, Shriram, McCullough, Moore, Deep Lab”

 2. Complete the Raman New User Intake Form.